 Uses of Zinc

-Zinc is a naturally occurring, essential mineral that is required in small amounts for health in a variety of bodily processes.
+Zinc is a naturally occurring, essential mineral involved in a number of bodily processes.
+Only small amounts are necessary for health.

-- Zinc deficiency is a risk for people with severe diarrhea and also disorders in which the colon is unable to digest food properly, liver cirrhosis, and alcoholism.
+- Zinc deficiency.
+This may occur in people suffering from severe diarrhea, conditions in which the bowel is unable to absorb food properly, liver cirrhosis, and alcoholism.
 It may also occur after major surgery or during long-term use of a feeding-tube.
 Oral and intravenous (IV) supplements help raise levels in those who are deficient, but regular supplements are not recommended.

 Likely effective for…

-- Zinc lowers the duration and severity of diarrhea in malnourished or zinc-deficient children when given orally.
-When supplementing undernourished women throughout pregnancy and for one month after delivery helps lowers diarrhea in babies in their first year.
+- Diarrhea.
+Given orally, zinc reduces the duration and severity of diarrhea in malnourished or zinc-deficient children.
+Administering supplements to undernourished women during pregnancy and for one month postpartum reduces diarrhea in infants during the first year of life.

-- Wilson disease (an inherited disorder in which copper accumulates in the organs): oral administration of zinc decreases copper absorption and increases copper release thus it helps to correct the imbalance caused by this disease.
+- Wilson disease (an inherited disorder in which copper accumulates in the organs).
+Oral administration of zinc decreases copper absorption and increases copper release, helping to correct the imbalance caused by this disease.

 Possibly effective for…